 Those who are accustomed to thinking of ethnic Israel as though it is a second people of God should also rethink their attitude.

-3. There may be good reasons to support the state of Israel from an American foreign policy perspective, but it is not required of us as Christians and we should not be expected to do so.
+3. There are good reasons to support the modern nation-state of Israel from a foreign policy perspective, but it is not required of Christians for any biblical or theological reason.
 God’s words to Abraham, “I will bless those who bless you, and him who dishonors you I will curse” (Gen. 12:3), are frequently misinterpreted.
 They do not mean, “God blesses those who give political support to national Israel.”
 Even in the Old Testament, uncritical political support of Israel was not prescribed.
 The prophets frequently criticized Israel’s unjust and ungodly policies, and Jeremiah called Israel to commit political treason by defecting to the Babylonians (Jer.
 38:17; 37:13ff).
 Today, Genesis 12:3 means that “God blesses those who bless Christ and the church, the Israel of God.”
 The church is the offspring of Abraham (Gal.
 3:29); ethnic Israelites who have rejected the Messiah are “accursed and cut off from Christ” (Rom.
 9:3).
 God is drawing ethnic Jews to his Son and inviting them into the church, but the state of Israel is not under God’s special protection or blessing.
 That is the unique privilege of the Israel of God, the church.
 The American church’s preoccupation with national Israel is influenced more by folk theology and partisan politics than by Scripture or the Great Tradition.
 The idea that God will turn his back on a person or country for criticizing or ceasing to give political support to national Israel is simply nonsense.

-4. God’s promises to Israel (including the land promise) will be fulfilled in the church, not merely ethnic Israel.
+4. All of God’s promises to Israel, including the land promise, will be fulfilled in the church, not merely ethnic Israel.
 This has already begun.
 God promised Israel at Mt.
 Sinai, “you shall be to me a kingdom of priests and a holy nation” (Ex.
 19:6); Peter told the church, “you are a chosen race, a royal priesthood, a holy nation, a people for his own possession” (1 Pet.
 2:9).
 The one and only “holy nation” is not the nation-state of Israel in the Middle East; it is the church, whose boundaries are defined not by geography, but by faith in Christ.

-Consider the great land promise which saturates the Old Testament.
+Consider the great land promise that saturates the Old Testament.
 God called Abraham to go “to the land that I will show you” (Gen. 12:1), then swore, “To your offspring I will give this land” (Gen. 12:7).
-The offspring of Abraham is the church, the Israel of God, so the church are heirs of this promise (Gal.
+The offspring of Abraham is the church, the Israel of God, so the church is the heir of this promise (Gal.
 3:29); it will be fulfilled to us, not to merely ethnic Israelites.
 Compare the land promise in Psalm 37 to the words of Jesus: “the meek shall inherit the land” (Ps.
 37:11); “blessed are the meek, for they shall inherit the earth” (Mt.
 5:5).
-God will fulfill the land promise when Abraham’s descendents, the church, inherit the land—and the entire new earth!
+God will fulfill the land promise when Abraham’s descendants, the church, inherit the land—and the entire new earth!
 The promise has not been revoked or transferred to a different people; it has been expanded and will soon be fulfilled.

 The church neither replaces Israel nor stands alongside Israel as a second people of God.
 The church is Israel—the Israel of God, the offspring of Abraham, and heirs of the promises.
 The Lord our God is one, and he only has one people, one bride, one holy nation.